swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 > \[1\]: When these terms are used in their defined meaning, they appear with a capitalized first letter as shown in the table.

-<a name="sva-token"></a>
+<a name="signature-validation-token"></a>
-## 2. SVA Token
+## 2. Signature validation token

 <a name="function"></a>
 ### 2.1.
 Function

-The function of the SVA token is to capture evidence of signature validity at one instance of secure signature validation process and to use that evidence to eliminate the need to perform any repeated cryptographic validation of the original signature value as well as reliance on any hash values bound to that signature.
-The SVA token achieves this through binding the following information to a specific electronic signature though external evidence:
+The function of the Signature Validation Token (SVT) is to capture evidence of signature validity at one instance of secure signature validation process and to use that evidence to eliminate the need to perform any repeated cryptographic validation of the original signature value as well as reliance on any hash values bound to that signature.
+The SVT achieves this through binding the following information to a specific electronic signature though external evidence:

 - Unique identification of the signature
 - The data and metadata signed by the signature